 Modern Toolset for Punching

 This set is great fun to experiment with different rings.
 It is actually designed to punch holes into metal.
-The smallest punch roughly fits the size for rivet holes.
-Yet it’s real value enfolds if you modify the exchangeable parts for setting rivets or even flattening soft metal.
+The smallest punch roughly fits the size of rivet holes.
+Yet its real value enfolds if you modify the exchangeable parts for setting rivets.
+It’s not enough for flattening.